ArduPilot/ArduRemoteID/README.md

  - a Bluemark DB110 (legacy) from https://bluemark.io/ ([product page](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) | [buy](https://dronescout.co/product/dronebeacon-mavlink-pcb-only-transponder/))
  - a Bluemark DB200 from https://bluemark.io/ ([product page](https://dronescout.co/dronebeacon-mavlink-remote-id-transponder/) | [buy](https://dronescout.co/product/dronebeacon-mavlink-db200-transponder/))

-Hardware from https://wurzbachelectronics.com/ is expeced to be added soon.
+Hardware from https://wurzbachelectronics.com/ is expected to be added soon.

 For the ESP32-S3 dev board the pins assumed in this firmware are: